 All children receive a developmental and social/ emotional screening within 45 days of entry into the program.
-The following areas are screened: gross and fine motor skills, cognitive, language, self-help and social and emotional development.
+Parents/Guardians will be asked to complete the screening tools.
+The following areas are screened: gross and fine motor skills, cognitive, language, selfhelp, and social and emotional development.
 If further evaluation is needed, parents/guardians are notified and involved in the process to help their child achieve specific goals.